From 1857 – 1900s

 From 1902 – 1960

 A young South Carolina lawyer and member of the church, Joseph James Darlington, brought a suit against the railroad and took the case to three District of Columbia courts and the U.S. Supreme Court, where he won his case.
 The judgments against the railroad provided the money for relocation to 6 1/2 and E Streets where a new church was dedicated in 1902.
 Mr. Darlington later married the pastor’s daughter, Elizabeth.
 The growth of the church during Dr. Meador’s 47-year ministry was continued by pastors Bruner, Briggs, Hall and Coburn, who in the first half of the 20th century, emphasized missionary training, Sunday school, community service and visitation.
 Rev. Porter Harrison led the church from 1953 to 1965.
 At one time, Fifth Baptist had the second largest Sunday school in the city, with a membership in 1957 of 605.On the 100th anniversary of its founding, Fifth Baptist was forced to move again.
-The Redevelopment Land Agency bought the old site for half a million dollars and the present building was built at 7th Street and Maine Avenue.
-Rev. Harrison and his wife, Rosalie, remained caring members of Riverside, and Rosalie is here today singing in the choir.
+The Redevelopment Land Agency bought the old site for half a million dollars and a new building was built at 7th Street and Maine Avenue.
+Rev. Harrison and his wife, Rosalie, remained caring members of the church, with Rosalie is singing in the choir.
 The organ from Fifth Baptist was rebuilt and installed in the new sanctuary.
 While the church was being built, the congregation worshipped in Hogate’s Restaurant.
 Because of the location, the name was changed to Riverside Baptist.
 Only a handful of members survived the urban redevelopment of the early 1960s and made the transition to Riverside.

 From 1960s – 1980s